Yuri César

-Yuri César Santos de Oliveira Silva (born 6 May 2000) is a Brazilian professional footballer who plays as a winger for Shabab Al Ahli.
+Yuri César Santos de Oliveira Silva (born 6 May 2000) is a professional footballer who plays as a winger for Shabab Al Ahli.
+Born in Brazil, he plays for the United Arab Emirates national team.

 Career

 Flamengo

 Yuri César made his professional debut with Flamengo in a 0-0 Campeonato Carioca tie with Macaé on 18 January 2020.

 Fortaleza (loan)

 On 8 March 2020 Yuri signed with Fortaleza on loan until the end of the 2020 Campeonato Brasileiro Série A.

 Shabab Al-Ahli

 On 26 January 2021, Yuri César signed with UAE Pro League club Shabab Al Ahli.